SUSTAINABLE

 TROPICAL TREE PLANTING & CONSERVATION

-SGG is a poverty and hunger alleviation charity and most of this page concerns our tropical tree planting in East Africa.
-However, as a Rotarian Paul Keeley has become involved in ESRAG RGBI and its Heart4Trees tree planting programme and the report below may be of interest to Rotarians wishing to plant in the UK or to supplement their international projects with a tree planting element
+SGG is a poverty and hunger alleviation charity and most of this page concerns our tropical tree planting in East & Southern Africa.
+However, as a Rotarian Paul Keeley has become involved in ESRAG RGBI and its Heart4Trees tree planting programme.
+The Heart4Trees report below may be of interest to Rotarians wishing to plant in the UK or to supplementing their international projects with a tree planting element

 Sustainable Global Gardens began planting trees in Tanzania in 2007.
 Our earliest efforts were on a small scale with 4,500 planted in the grounds of Soni Seminary in the Usambaras and about 900 planted around Mengwe village, Rombo District on the eastern slopes of Kilimanjaro.
 There are many reasons for planting trees.
 At Soni the planted trees provide protection against soil erosion on steep slopes as well as a source of future income & fuelwood.
 At Mengwe the first focus was on planting valuable indigenous species e.g. Melicia excelsa [Mvule ]